-Autism is not a single disorder, but a spectrum of closely related disorders with shared core of symptoms.
-Every individual on the autism spectrum has problems to some degree with social interaction, empathy, communication and flexible behavior.
+Autism is not a single disorder, but a spectrum of closely related disorders with a shared core of symptoms.
+Every individual on the autism spectrum has problems to some degree with social interaction, empathy, communication, and flexible behavior.
 But the level of disability and combination of symptoms varies tremendously from person to person.

-In fact, two kids with same diagnosis may look very different when it comes to their behaviors and abilities.
+In fact, two kids with the same diagnosis may look very different when it comes to their behaviors and abilities.

-If you’re a parent dealing with a child on the autism spectrum, you may hear many different terms including high-functioning autism, autism spectrum disorder, atypical autism and pervasive developmental disorder.
-These terms can be confusing, because doctors, therapists and other parents may use them in a dissimilar way.
+If you’re a parent dealing with a child on the autism spectrum, you may hear many different terms including high-functioning autism, autism spectrum disorder, atypical autism, and pervasive developmental disorder.
+These terms can be confusing, because doctors, therapists, and other parents may use them in a dissimilar way.

 Social behavior and social understanding

-- Inappropriate body language, gestures and facial expressions i.e., avoiding eye contact, using facial expressions that don’t match what he or she saying.
+- Inappropriate body language, gestures, and facial expressions i.e. avoiding eye contact, using facial expressions that don’t match what he or she saying.

 - Difficulty in understanding other people’s feelings, reactions.